 “I was really proud of our effort in the second half,” Wojcik said.
 “But there’s no reason why we can’t play with that energy and that spirit for the whole game.
 We know what we are capable of when we play with that emotion; we just need to play with it for all 40 minutes.”

-The Bears will have a chance to do just that as they head into their final back-to-back weekend of the season next week.
-Brown will take on Harvard on Friday, Feb.
-4 at 7 p.m. and Dartmouth on Saturday, Feb.
-5 at 6 p.m.
-Both games will be played at the Pizzitola Sports Center.
+The Bears will head into their final back-to-back weekend of the season next week, taking on Harvard Feb.
+4 at 7 p.m. and Dartmouth Feb.
+5 at 6 p.m. at the Pizzitola Sports Center.